realitytracing/Reality-Tracing-WIP/human-foundations/salience.md

 They provide a disciplined way to trace how finite systems persist without dissolving into randomness.

+With this tractability clarification in place, we can now describe how salience operates within bounded systems.

 ## Energy Must Flow Somewhere

 Energy must go somewhere.